OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ---
-title: Advanced Outlook add-in tutorial | Microsoft Docs
+title: Advanced Outlook Add-in tutorial | Microsoft Docs
-description: Follow along to create an Outlook add-in that inserts GitHub Gists into the body of new email messages
+description: Follow along to create an Outlook Add-in that inserts GitHub Gists into the body of new email messages
 author: jasonjoh

 ms.topic: get-started-article